Jashepp/customElements-mixinPropertiesAttributes/README.md

 The recommended way to listen for changes to a property is to have a `set` descriptor (`setter`) for that specific property.

-The alternative is to use the `observer` or `notify` options on the property config (they may be overridden by extended classes), or the `onPropertySet` consturctor option on the mixin config.
+The alternative is to use the `observer` or `notify` options on the property config (they may be overridden by extended classes), or the `onPropertySet` constructor option on the mixin config.

 ```js
 class myCustomElement extends mixinPropertiesAttributes(HTMLElement) {